viviRbi/vyNote/readme.md

 - A singleton pattern ensures that you always get back the same instance of whatever type you are retrieving,
 - whereas the factory pattern generally gives you a different instance of each type.
 Basically Factory pattern is when a method returns one of several super class that share a common super class.
 Use when don' know what class u'll need.
 Like a random enemy base on user input

-2. How would you create a Singleton?
+## How would you create a Singleton?
+- Create a public static getInstance method inside the singeton class.
+If the private static Singeton instance is null, create a new one.
+Then return the instance
+- Use SingletonClass.getInstance to get the instance

-3. Explain the DAO design pattern
+## Explain the DAO design pattern
+- The model which is transferred from one layer to the other.
+- The interfaces which provides a flexible design.
+- The interface implementation which is a concrete implementation of the persistence logic.